pschneider1968/pihole-bl-msft-telemetry-bsi/README.md

     sh refresh_all.sh

-Install a crontab like this with `crontab -e`:
+Install a crontab like this with `crontab -e` to regularly update from my repo at 0:40 AM in the night:

     40 0 * * * sh /etc/pihole/pihole-bl-msft-telemetry-bsi/refresh_all.sh merge